What’s the best cardio workout? Is it different for each individual? Both are common questions, and we decided to dig into the data.

 This routine requires a step, and that definitely increases the difficulty level and challenges the muscles in each leg (glutes especially) individually.
 Core exercises are a major component too.
 Since we were seated on the step doing core moves quite frequently, I was surprised that we maintained such a high average heart rate.

-This cardio workout challenged not only our heart and lungs but also upper, lower, and core muscles.
+This cardio workout challenged not only our heart and lungs but also our upper, lower, and core muscles.
 We both hit muscle failure in the 20 minutes so that is very impressive.

 Day 6 – Exercise Bike